Uncountable set

 In mathematics, an uncountable set, informally, is an infinite set that contains too many elements to be countable.
 The uncountability of a set is closely related to its cardinal number: a set is uncountable if its cardinal number is larger than aleph-null, the cardinality of the natural numbers.

-Examples of uncountable sets include the set $\R$ of all real numbers and set of all subsets of the natural numbers.
+Examples of uncountable sets include the set $\R$ of all real numbers and the set of all subsets of the natural numbers.

 Characterizations

 There are many equivalent characterizations of uncountability.
 A set X is uncountable if and only if any of the following conditions hold: